hsemple/QGIS_Tutorials/source/terrain_mapping.rst

    :alt: Hillshade

-10. Make a Layout of this map for submission.
+10. Make a professional layout of this map for submission.

 |